IBM-Cloud/docs-services/services/RedisCloud/index.md

 When using the Redis Cloud console, you can then find the dashboard using the **MY DATABASES->Dashboard** menu item.

 ## Support
-Any Memcached Cloud support issues or product feedbacks are welcome via email at support@redislabs.com or from the service's console under the **SUPPORT->Helpdesk** menu item.
+Any Redis Cloud support issues or product feedbacks are welcome via email at support@redislabs.com or from the service's console under the **SUPPORT->Helpdesk** menu item.

 # Related Links